 It's no surprise that dogs who have been mistreated all of their lives would not really know how to be pets.
 Any interaction that they've ever had with humans is likely to be negative.
 Also, it's pretty common for pups to be separated from their mothers way too early.
 This means they miss out on those vital weeks where they learn dog language and acceptable behavior from their mom, brothers, and sisters.
 When you bring one of these tragic canines home, remember everything is going to take time.
 Puppy mill dogs will probably be wary of any touching or petting.
 Give them time to come to you.
 Be ready to begin house training from square one!
 Puppy pads are really good to have around during this time.
 If you have other fur-babies, keep in mind an ex-miller will need a lengthened introduction to other dogs, in a protected space if possible.

 If you rescue or accidentally purchase a puppy mill dog, your first stop should be at the vet's.
 Be sure to tell your veterinarian where the dog came from and request a thorough examination.
 This can help identify any major health problems before you bring your new addition home.

-This serves as a protection to you other pets.
+This serves as a protection to your other pets.
 Some diseases can jump from animal to animal and cause one really giant problem.
-Bacterial and fungal infections are usually treatable, however viruses must run their course.
+Bacterial and fungal infections are usually treatable; however, viruses must run their course.
 Unfortunately, certain viral infections are not curable and may be fatal.